-Key Aims
+Ongoing Key Aims

-- Engage with stakeholders in developing test content over the next 2-3 years drawing on available research evidence alongside analysis of test and item performance - Review office processes and candidate communications in light of the impact of increased candidate numbers - Seek significant improvements in customer service support to candidates and ensure that expected service levels are met - Identify and start to address key challenges around equality, diversity and inclusion in relation to test content, candidate performance and customer services. - Seek ways in which to better understand the widening access candidate journey in order to improve candidate communications and advice. - Put in place a research strategy and plan linked to strategic aims of the organisation - Routinely interpret and communicate relevant research outputs to Consortium Universities
+- Engage with stakeholders in developing test content over the next 2-3 years drawing on available research evidence alongside analysis of test and item performance - Review office processes and capacity in light of the impact of increased candidate numbers - Identify and start to address key challenges around equality, diversity and inclusion in relation to test content, candidate performance and customer services. - Seek ways in which to better understand the widening access candidate journey in order to improve candidate communications and advice. - Put in place a research strategy and plan linked to strategic aims of the organisation - Routinely interpret and communicate relevant research outputs to Consortium Universities